Labor proposal could upend rules for gig workers, companies

 Misclassifying workers as independent contractors denies those workers protections under federal labor standards, promotes wage theft, allows certain employers to gain an unfair advantage over businesses, and hurts the economy, the department said Tuesday.

 The reaction in markets for major gig companies was immediate.
-Shares of Lyft and Uber tumbled about 13%.
+Shares of Lyft and Uber tumbled about 13%. in early trading.

-A misclassification can deprive employees of protection under minimum wage laws and overtime pay, according to the department, impacting thousands of delivery workers, custodians, truck drivers, waiters, construction workers and more.
+The misclassification of workers has negatively impacted delivery workers, custodians, truck drivers, waiters, construction workers and more, according to the department.

 “While independent contractors have an important role in our economy, we have seen in many cases that employers misclassify their employees as independent contractors, particularly among our nation’s most vulnerable workers,” said Secretary of Labor Marty Walsh in a prepared statement.
 “Misclassification deprives workers of their federal labor protections, including their right to be paid their full, legally earned wages.”